YonSci/gdp-nowcasting-ml/_episodes/04-data-quality-preprocessing.md

 df_fill15k.head()
 ```

-#### Plot the original GDP and with the imputed data using constant imputation method
+#### Plot the original GDP with the imputed data using constant imputation method

 ```
 trace_imputed = go.Scatter(